rankutah/blog/sites/rank-utah/content/locations/pleasant-grove-ut.md

 - Davis & Weber Counties: Layton, Bountiful, Ogden
 - Summit & Cache Counties: Park City, Logan

-I work remotely and meet locally as needed, so your business can get a high‑performing site anywhere in Utah.
+Services are available remotely, with local meetings as needed, so businesses can get a high‑performing site anywhere in Utah.

 ## Simple Monthly Pricing for Small Businesses